SparksFullStack/mizuxe-book-theme/README.md

 # mizuxe-book-theme
-A web page I developed using Bootstrap
+A web page I developed for a fictional self-help book utilitzing styling technologies.